Skip to main content

 If you do not want to appeal the decision of the Academic Hearing Panel do not take any action and, following the expiry of the 15 business day delay, if the Associate Dean has not filed a request for authorization to appeal, the Office of Student Tribunals will send written notice to the Associate Dean and the Registrar indicating that no appeal has been filed and that the sanction imposed by the Academic Hearing Panel can be implemented.

-If you want to appeal the decision of the Academic Hearing Panel, please see the ‘Appeals under the Academic Code of Conduct’ tab below for further information.
+If you do want to appeal the decision of the Academic Hearing Panel, please see About appeals under the Academic Code of Conduct.

 Either party (the Student or the Associate Dean) may request authorization to appeal.